Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Experiment

 \paragraph{Impact of Temperature Parameter \(\tau\) in SoftRankPO.} We conduct a controlled study varying the temperature coefficient \(\tau \in \{0.4, 0.6, 0.8, 1.0, 2.0, 5.0\}\), which adjusts the contrast in rank-derived advantage signals.
 We observe stable convergence across all settings (Figure~\ref{fig:tau_curve}), confirming that SoftRankPO remains robust to a broad range of shaping intensities.
 Notably, setting \(\tau=0.8\) yields the best accuracy (approximately 88\%), improving upon the default \(\tau=0.5\) (86.35\%).
 Increasing \(\tau\) sharpens the distribution of transformed ranks, thereby amplifying differences in advantage estimates and enhancing gradient informativeness.
 Theoretically, since \(A_i^\star = \Phi^{-1}(p_i^\tau)\), a larger \(\tau\) spreads out the values of \(p_i^\tau\), especially near the extremes, increasing the gradient magnitude of the CDF inverse and leading to stronger learning signals for high-ranked actions.
 However, excessively low values of \(\tau\) compress the percentile spacing and may obscure meaningful preference distinctions.
 Thus, \(\tau\) influences both learning stability and policy expressiveness by regulating the granularity of rank sensitivity.

 \paragraph{Policy Shift: From Collaboration to Coordination.} As shown in Figure~\ref{fig:action_policy}, SoftRankPO induces a significant behavioral shift: the \texttt{PERSIST} rate increases from 19.1\% to 78.8\%, while \texttt{REFINE} and \texttt{CONCEDE} jointly fall from 81\% to 21\%.
 This stark transition suggests that agents have learned to recognize and trust the high-quality outputs produced by the pretrained LLM.
 It reflects an emerging ability for self-assessment and confidence calibration.
 The resulting policy aligns with the principle of minimal intervention: instead of revising reflexively or adopting peer responses blindly, agents now act selectively, intervening only when they perceive a meaningful improvement.
 Such a pattern is directly encouraged by our reward shaping, which emphasizes marginal utility and penalizes redundant edits.
 Beyond accuracy, this leads to reduced token use (Table~\ref{tab:token_cost_small}).
-Furthermore, a detailed case study is presented in Appendix C.